magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/25-tenants-emails.png&#41;)
 {% include images-gallery.html imageCollection="step25" preview="false" max-width="100%" %}

-We have completed our sample and now your users are not required to create accounts inside ThingsBoard - they can use already exist SSO providers for this.
+We have completed our sample and now your users are not required to create accounts inside IoT Hub - they can use already exist SSO providers for this.

 ### Resulted Snipped
 This snippet contains both providers that are used in our sample: